Is Working Remotely In Thailand Possible In 2023?

 Keeping costs low in Thailand

 Prices in Thailand can be very reasonable.
-Obviously, the big cities such as Bangkok will be more expensive, but when living away from the big cities, you will find a lot of value for your buck.
+Big cities such as Bangkok will be more expensive, but when living away from the big cities, you will find a lot of value for your buck.

 Working remotely in a different time zone

-Should you be working remotely for a company abroad, it’s important to consider the time difference for a number of reasons.
+Should you be working remotely for a company abroad, it’s important to consider the time difference for several reasons.
 Working 9–18:00 in London is the same as working 15:00-00:00 in Bangkok.
 While some people may enjoy working these times if they have a family, single people may rather go out in the evenings and socialise.

 Mai pen rai